 - Purchase an already made breastfeeding gift basket, like this adorable one on Etsy that comes with snacks, nursing pads, lanolin cream, and more!

-No matter which option you go with, mom will be sure to appreciate your thoughtfulness forever!
+No matter which option you go with, the breastfeeding mother to be will surely appreciate your thoughtful great gift forever!